Trump Calls Impeachment Inquiry A 'Lynching'

 He then pivoted to criticize the Democratic-led process.

-Sen. Lindsey Graham of South Carolina, though, vigorously backed up Trump.
+Senate Majority leader Mitch McConnell, R-Ky., called it "an unfortunate choice of words."
+McConnell added: "Given the history in our country, I would not compare this to a lynching."

+But some Republicans defended Trump.
+Sen. Lindsey Graham, R-S.C., vigorously agreed with the President.
 "This is a lynching in every sense," he told reporters.

-Sen. Lindsey Graham backs Trump on calling the House impeachment process a “lynching.”
-Graham says: “This is a lynching in every sense.”— Alex Bolton (@alexanderbolton) October 22, 2019
+Senator Lindsay Graham on Donald Trump’s tweet comparing impeachment process to #lynching “Yes, this is a lynching and in every sense this is un-American” pic.twitter.com/yedjHLsC0I— Sonia Dridi (@Sonia_Dridi) October 22, 2019

+White House spokesman Hogan Gidley contended to reporters that Trump was not comparing "what was happening to him" with what Gidley said was one of the"darkest moments in American history."

 The president's tweet illustrates the heartburn Trump's rhetoric and actions of late has caused his would-be GOP defenders.
 In recent days, Trump proposed holding the annual G-7 summit at a property he owns in Florida before reversing himself after bipartisan criticism, and he brought on more Republican criticism for his withdrawal of U.S. forces in northern Syria at the expense of the Kurds, a U.S. ally in the fight against ISIS.